-- Assessment Facilitator shall be an individual responsible for coordinating the assessment of the General Education program in coordination with the Faculty of the College.
-The Facilitator will establish specific tasks and deadlines in collaboration with Division Chairs, Teacher Education, and Curriculum Committees.
+Chair of General Education shall be an individual responsible for coordinating the assessment of the General Education program in coordination with the Faculty of the College.
+The Chair will establish specific tasks and deadlines in collaboration with Division Chairs, Teacher Education, and Curriculum Committees.
+In addition, the Chair will staff Freshman and Senior seminar courses.
 In consultation with the Faculty President, Ad Hoc committees may be established with specific tasks and deadlines.
-If a faculty member, appropriate training and release time will be granted with cooperation from the Provost. - Section 2.
+Appropriate training and release time will be granted with cooperation from the Provost.

+- Section 2.
 Cultural Events Coordinator shall serve as faculty representative to the Arts and Lecture Board in addition to coordinating cultural events, activities, and lectureships.
 The Cultural Events Coordinator shall be responsible for scheduling and budgeting in consultation with Division Chairs, members of the College community, and with the cooperation of the Provost.
 Efforts should be made to plan calendar events one (1) year in advance to maximize integration with academic course work. - Section 3.
 Faculty Athletics Representative shall deal with all matters pertaining to intercollegiate athletics and intramurals.
 This individual shall plan, review, and make recommendations concerning intercollegiate athletics and intramurals on the campus, including conference affiliation, selection and scheduling of intercollegiate and intramural sports, and program budgeting.
 When appropriate, the representative makes recommendations to such organizations as are responsible for phases of this activity.
-As a part of his or her responsibility, the Faculty Athletics Representative approves athletic letter awards and plans the presentation of such awards and, with the Athletic Director, serves as official representative of the College to the National Collegiate Athletics Association (NCAA) and to intercollegiate conferences to which the College may belong.
+As a part of his or her responsibility, the Faculty Athletics Representative approves athletic letter awards and plans the presentative of such awards and, with the Athletic Director, serves as official representative of the College to the National Collegiate Athletics Association (NCAA) and to intercollegiate conferences to which the College may belong.
 The Athletic Director is authorized to implement basic decisions concerning the College's sports programs within the established criteria. - Section 4.
-International Studies Coordinator has as a primary responsibility the selection of Eureka College students who will receive scholarships for international study.
+International Studies Coordinator shall advise and assist Eureka College students who wish to earn transferable course credit via international study, including students who plan to direct enroll in an accredited university abroad or pursue studies through a third-party organization, and approve international programs for student use of the Experiential Learning Grant.
+The Coordinator also serves as the faculty representative on the Scholarship Committee, which administers the application and selection process for all EC scholarships, including those awarded for study abroad.
+In addition, the Coordinator shall promote campus awareness of study abroad opportunities and maintain participation records for institutional assessment purposes.
+Finally, the Coordinator serves on the International Travel Advisory Board to help establish and maintain institutional policies and procedures regarding college-sponsored international travel.